Beware of the Online Investment Scams

 Investing money has been a very sensitive issue.
 If you discover offline, then find a number of resources to invest, but in the case of online investment, there are more chances of online investment scams.
 The internet is an amazing medium to find investment websites and resources, but are all of them legitimate?
 No. Because there’s a lack of rules concerning investments, and hence, the chances of scams and frauds are augmented.

-You might have heard about the Ponzi scheme, which was a fraudulent investment scheme during 1919.
+You might have heard about the Ponzi scheme, which was a fraudulent investment scheme in 1919.
 Originated by Charles Ponzi, this scheme showcased attractive offers and claimed huge short-term returns, such as 50% in 45 days or 100% in 90 days.
 The returns sounded too unusual or abnormally high.
 But eventually, instead of investing, Ponzi redistributed the money and told investors that they made huge profits out of it.
 Big scam, isn’t it?

 So it’s better to take some precautions before leaping into the investment field.
 Here are a few tips and advice on investment scams.